JimSadler/Essex-Accessibility-Knowledge/Testing_and_Developing_With_a11y.md

     - Accessibility Policy Pages

   <br>
-  this list comes from Glenda Sims at Deque University.
+  this comes from Glenda Sims at Deque University.
 To read more about this:
   <a href="https://www.deque.com/blog/manual-accessibility-testing-approach/" target="_blank">Accessibility: Manual Testing Approach</a>

 ---